Thdegraaff/reproducability-workshop/index.md

 ### Aim of the workshop

-To get regional scientists familiar with `Markdown`, the versioning system `Git` and using open repositories, in particular `GitHub`.
+To get master students familiar with `Markdown`, the versioning system `Git` and using open repositories, in particular `GitHub`.

 From a wider perspective, these type of tools serve brilliantly to